Fine Arts Department

 8th Grade Art - Instructor: Mrs. Davis This class is a full-year course that includes an in-depth study of two-dimensional art topics, using a variety of media and artistic styles.
 Topics will include perspective, composition, and the elements and principles of art.
 This course is open for all students in 8th grade.

-9th Grade Art - Instructor: Mrs. Davis This class is a full-year course that includes an in-depth study of two-dimensional and three-dimensional art topics, using a variety of media and artistic styles.
-This course is open for all students in 9th grade.
+Mixed Media Art - Instructor: Mrs. Davis This course includes an in-depth study of a variety of art topics, using a variety of media and artistic styles.
+This course is open for all students in 9th-12th grade and may be taken for one or two semesters.

-3-Dimensional Sculpture - Instructor: Mrs. Davis This is a one-semester course that includes an in-depth study of three-dimensional art topics, using a variety of media and artistic styles.
+Sculpture - Instructor: Mrs. Davis This course includes an in-depth study of three-dimensional art topics, using a variety of media and artistic styles.
 This course will cover the problems and techniques of applied three-dimensional design with an emphasis on the use of materials and tools.
 Topics such as clay, paper, wood, metal, etc. will be included.
-This course is open for students in grades 10th - 12th.
+This course is open for all students in 9th-12th grade and may be taken for one or two semesters.

-Drawing I - Instructor: Mrs. Davis This one-semester course offers two-dimensional drawing, as well as building on skills learned in previous art courses.
+Drawing - Instructor: Mrs. Davis This course offers two-dimensional drawing, as well as building on skills learned in previous art courses.
 The course deals with black and white media such as pencil or charcoal and color media such as ink or conte.
 Class topics include composition, line, value, negative space, volume, directional forces, perspective, and proportion.
-This course is open for students in grades 10th - 12th.
+This course is open for all students in 9th-12th grade and may be taken for one or two semesters.

-Painting I - Instructor: Mrs. Davis This one-semester course offers a variety of painting projects along with a study of the history of painting.
+Painting - Instructor: Mrs. Davis This course offers a variety of painting projects along with a study of the history of painting.
 Students will work with a variety of media, such as oil color, encaustic, watercolor, acrylic, sumi-e ink, etc., learning the characteristics of each while developing their skills in the elements of art and utilizing the principles of art.
-This course is open to students in grades 10th - 12th.
+This course is open for all students in 9th-12th grade and may be taken for one or two semesters.

 Photography - Instructor: Mrs. Davis Prerequisite: Computer Applications This class is a semester course offered to 10th-12th grade students, where they will learn about photographic elements of art and principles of design, composition and lighting.
 They will also learn how to manage and creatively alter digital images, and explore the significance of photography within the larger context of the art world.

-HS Band - 7th-12th Grade - Prerequisite - Two years of band experience or have the approval of the band director - Instructor: Mr. Sharp Students will learn through performance opportunities at football games, basketball games, and contests many different styles of music.
+HS Band - 8th-12th Grade - Prerequisite - Two years of band experience or have the approval of the band director - Instructor: Mr. Sharp Students will learn through performance opportunities at football games, basketball games, and contests many different styles of music.
 They will also perform at the Christmas Concert, Spring Concert, and Graduation.
 The marching band will perform at all home football games during half-time.
 Please contact Mr. Sharp at email@example.com for more information.
+Click here for Royal Pride Band Handbook.

 Choir - Instructor: Ms. Owens - Review of basic music notation.
 Learn breathing techniques and vocal exercises.
 Competition in the spring to include large and small ensembles and soloists.
 Performances will include, but are not limited to, a Christmas concert and a spring concert.
 Performances also include chapel services each year.